VerechoTJI/SimulationGame/prompt.md

   - `tile.py`: Defines `Tile` class and `TILES` dictionary.
   - `pathfinder.py`: A\* pathfinding logic, encapsulated in a `Pathfinder` class.
   - `flow_field_manager.py`: Generates vector fields using Dijkstra.
-  - `spatial_hash.py`: A generic spatial hash grid for fast, proximity-based entity lookups.
-Configured with a cell size.
+  - `spatial_hash.py`: **Updated.** A generic spatial hash grid.
+Now includes `find_closest_in_radius` for optimized single-target searches and `find_in_radius` for getting all entities within an area.
-  - `entity_manager.py`: **Heavily refactored.** Manages entity lifecycle and object pools dynamically based on `config.json`.
-It no longer has hardcoded logic for specific entities.
-It holds a dictionary of object pools and a dictionary of spatial hashes, one for each entity type defined in the config.
+  - `entity_manager.py`: **Heavily refactored.** Manages entity lifecycle and object pools. **Crucially, it now uses Python's `inspect` module** to intelligently pass only the relevant attributes from the config to entity constructors, making it truly robust and generic.
+It also provides a powerful `find_closest_entity_in_radius` facade that correctly handles complex predicate-based searches over large distances.
-  - `spawning_manager.py`: **Refactored.** Manages entity spawning rules.
-Now reads the `spawning` section of `config.json` to handle initial population of any entity type.
+  - `spawning_manager.py`: Manages entity spawning rules based on `config.json`.
   - `human.py`: Logic for the `Human` entity.
-  - `sheep.py`: **(New)** Logic for the `Sheep` entity.
-Includes a `reset()` method for object pool compatibility.
+  - `sheep.py`: **Updated.** Logic for the `Sheep` entity.
+Now uses its `search_radius` attribute to call the `EntityManager`'s long-range search function.
   - `rice.py`: Logic for the `Rice` entity.
-  - `world.py`: **Refactored.** Central domain facade.
-Now uses the refactored managers to populate the world and handle reproduction generically.
-Has a clean `spawn_entity` facade for application-layer commands.
+  - `world.py`: Central domain facade.
+Uses the refactored managers for all entity operations.
 - `tests/`: **Testing Layer.**
   - `__init__.py`: Marks as a package.
-  - `conftest.py`: Shared pytest fixtures.
-The `mock_config` now includes `sheep` attributes.
-The `world_no_spawn` fixture is updated to provide a truly empty world by overriding initial spawn counts, including `mock_config` and `world_no_spawn` (a deterministic World for integration testing).
+  - `conftest.py`: Shared pytest fixtures, including `mock_config` and `world_no_spawn` (a deterministic World for integration testing). `mock_config` is updated to include `sheep` search radius.
   - `test_object_pool.py`: Unit tests for `ObjectPool`.
   - `test_pathfinder.py`: Unit tests for `Pathfinder`.
   - `test_flow_field_manager.py`: Unit tests for `FlowFieldManager`.
-  - `test_spatial_hash.py`: **(New)** Unit tests verifying the `SpatialHash` component's logic (add, remove, find_nearby, update).
+  - `test_spatial_hash.py`: **Updated.** Now includes tests for `find_closest_in_radius` and `find_in_radius`.
-  - `test_entity_manager.py`: **Heavily updated.** All tests refactored to validate the new data-driven `EntityManager` and its generic `create_entity` method.
+  - `test_entity_manager.py`: **Updated.** Includes a new, critical **integration test** (`test_find_closest_entity_in_radius_with_predicate`) that validates the manager's ability to perform a correct, filtered, long-range search without mocks.
-  - `test_spawning_manager.py`: Updated with tests for the generic initial spawning logic.
+  - `test_spawning_manager.py`: Tests for the generic initial spawning logic.
-  - `test_human_logic.py`: Unit tests for `Human` logic. **Now mocks the `EntityManager`'s search method** to properly test the `Human` in isolation.
+  - `test_human_logic.py`: Unit tests for `Human` logic.
-  - `test_rice_logic.py`: Logic unit tests for entities.
+  - `test_rice_logic.py`: **Updated.** Tests are now robust against unrelated config changes due to the `EntityManager` refactoring.
-  - `test_sheep_logic.py`: **(New)** Comprehensive unit tests for all `Sheep` behaviors (movement, eating, reproduction).
+  - `test_sheep_logic.py`: **Updated.** Includes tests for the new long-range food-seeking AI.
+All test assertions are now correctly aligned with config keys.
-  - `test_game_service.py`: Unit tests for `GameService`, now testing the `execute_user_command` error handling.
+  - `test_game_service.py`: Unit tests for `GameService`.
-  - `test_world_logic.py`: **Updated.** Tests refactored to use the new `EntityManager` interface and to test the `world.spawn_entity` facade.
+  - `test_world_logic.py`: Tests for `World` logic.
-  - `test_domain_integration.py`: **Updated.** Tests refactored to use the new `EntityManager` interface.
-Added a new smoke test to ensure all entity types can coexist in the world.
+  - `test_domain_integration.py`: Integration tests for the whole domain layer.

 **Recent Accomplishments & Key Learnings:**

-1.  **Added `Sheep` Entity:** We successfully added a new, autonomous `Sheep` entity to the simulation, complete with wandering, eating, and reproduction logic, driven entirely by TDD.
+1.  **Implemented Long-Range AI:** We successfully gave `Sheep` the ability to find food over long distances.
+This involved enhancing the `SpatialHash` and `EntityManager` with radius-based search capabilities.
-2.  **Data-Driven Entity Management:** In the process of adding `Sheep`, we refactored the `EntityManager` and `SpawningManager` away from hardcoded logic.
-They now dynamically configure themselves based _entirely_ on the contents of `config.json`.
-This makes adding future entities incredibly simple, often requiring only a config change and a new entity logic file.
+2.  **Architectural Refactoring with `inspect`:** We encountered a critical `TypeError` when our `EntityManager` blindly passed all configured attributes to entity constructors.
+We fixed this by refactoring the `EntityManager` to use Python's `inspect` module.
+It now intelligently filters keyword arguments, ensuring a method only receives the parameters it explicitly defines.
+This makes the entity management system truly generic, robust, and data-driven, a major architectural improvement.
-3.  **Refined Architectural Boundaries:** We had a critical learning moment where we initially placed application-level logic (user feedback/logging) inside the domain layer (`World`).
-We corrected this by having the domain layer raise an exception (`ValueError`) and letting the application layer (`GameService`) catch it and create the appropriate log message.
-This strictly enforces the Clean Architecture principle of keeping the domain pure.
+3.  **The Power of Integration Testing:** Our TDD process initially had a flaw where mocked tests for the `Sheep`'s AI passed, but the underlying implementation in `EntityManager` was incorrect.
+By adding a non-mocked **integration test** specifically for the `EntityManager`'s predicate search logic, we correctly identified and fixed the bug.
+This was a key learning moment: unit tests and mocked tests are essential, but targeted integration tests are invaluable for verifying the contracts between components.
-4.  **Robust Test-Driven Debugging:** We demonstrated the power of a comprehensive test suite.
-The tests correctly caught numerous regressions and inconsistencies introduced during our refactoring, including issues with object pool `reset` methods, outdated test assumptions, and subtle misconfigurations between test fixtures and production code.
-This validated our TDD approach.
+4.  **Maintaining Test Suite Health:** We identified and fixed several minor bugs in the test suite itself, including incorrect assertion keys (`reproduction_cooldown_max`).
+This reinforces the importance of treating test code as first-class production code.

 **IMPORTANT: Our Interaction Model**
 **Development Workflow:**